Co-creation and how to go about it

 What is co-creation?

 Co-creation basically means collaborative creation.
+Other terms include co-design and co-production.
 This could be for anything - a new product, a way of delivering services or an advertising campaign.
 At Co-relate, we define co-creation as an activity with a creative output designed to listen to, involve and empower communities.

 This could range from: